Nick-Damico/2023-portfolio-site/README.md

 ## Public Folder

 **Optional**
-The `/public` folder to sotre static assets such as images, fonts, etc.
+The `/public` folder to store static assets such as images, fonts, etc.

 ## Learn More